docker/docs/content/compose/compose-file/build.md

 When used as a list, the syntax follows the `NAME=VALUE` format, where `VALUE` is a string.
 Validation beyond that is the responsibility of the image builder (and is builder specific).
-Compose supports at least absolute and relative paths to a directory AND Git repository URLs, like [context](#context) does.
+Compose supports at least absolute and relative paths to a directory and Git repository URLs, like [context](#context) does.
 Other context flavours must be prefixed to avoid ambiguity with a `type://` prefix.

 Compose warns you if the image builder does not support additional contexts and may list